 - Bicycles at Havergal: To support the many cyclists of the community, bike racks are available to promote and encourage bicycling.

 - Waste Diversion: Havergal has been increasing the amount of waste diverted from landfills over the past several years.
-In the 2012-13 school year, 54% (72 tonnes) of waste was diverted, which increased to 70% (101 tonnes) in 2016-17.
-View the infographic.
+In the 2012-13 school year, 54% (72 tonnes) of waste was diverted, which increased to 72% (99 tonnes) in 2018-19.

 - Recycling: In addition to blue box recycling, we encourage students to repurpose and reuse materials for art and other projects.
 Junior School Havergreen Girls implemented a Good On One Side (GOOS) scrap paper notebooks awareness campaign.